 - Between 18 to 65, as lenders do not usually accept retirees

 When a guarantor takes on a property with the buyer, they are legally required to pay back the loan if the buyer cannot fulfil repayments.
-They will need to pay any extra fees or charges too.
+They will need to pay any extra fees or charges, too.
 The good news is the guarantor can take on just some or part of the loan.
-So if this happens, only a portion of the loan will fall back onto them.
+So, if this happens, only a portion of the loan will fall back onto them.

-Save a more significant deposit
+2. Save a more significant deposit

 These small changes will help you speed up your savings process.

-Buy with a partner or family member
+3. Buy with a partner or family member

 A lot of thought needs to go into this one if you’re planning to buy a property with a partner or family member.

-Figure out a contract with ownership over the property, and have an exit strategy should either one of you want to sell their half of the property.
+Figure out a contract with ownership over the property, and have an exit strategy should either of you want to sell their half of the property.

 Buying with your partner or family member can be a great way to combine your savings and make the process much more affordable.